Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 - When an initial tree is specified for a structured analysis that is incompatible with the initial parameter values of the migration model.
 - When the initial values for rates are set to 0, for instance setting the initial value of the sampling rate (of a birth-death model) to 0 means that it is impossible to have observed any samples, so every tree has a probability of 0 under the model.

+Some more common model incompatibilities are also listed [here](http://www.beast2.org/2018/07/04/fatal-errors.html).

 <br>